Healthcare Power of Attorney

 A healthcare power of attorney, also known as a medical power of attorney or healthcare proxy, is a legal document that authorizes a designated individual called a healthcare agent to make medical treatment decisions on behalf of the principal when the principal is unable to communicate their own wishes.
 This instrument is distinct from a financial power of attorney in that its scope is limited exclusively to healthcare decisions, including consent to or refusal of medical treatment, selection of healthcare providers, access to medical records, and end-of-life care choices.
 The healthcare agent steps into the principal's shoes for medical decision-making purposes, exercising the same rights the principal would have if they were capable of communicating.
 The authority granted under a healthcare power of attorney typically becomes effective only when the principal's attending physician certifies that the principal lacks the capacity to make their own medical decisions.

 The legal framework governing healthcare powers of attorney is shaped by both federal and state legislation.
 The Patient Self-Determination Act (PSDA) of 1990 requires all Medicare and Medicaid-participating healthcare facilities to inform patients of their right to execute advance directives, including healthcare powers of attorney.
-The Uniform Health-Care Decisions Act (UHCDA), adopted by many states, provides a comprehensive statutory framework for healthcare decision-making, including default rules for agent authority and surrogate decision-making hierarchies.
-A healthcare power of attorney works in conjunction with a advance directive or living will, which documents the principal's own specific treatment preferences for end-of-life situations, while the healthcare power of attorney gives the agent flexible authority to make decisions in situations the principal may not have anticipated.
+The Uniform Health-Care Decisions Act (UHCDA), adopted by many states, provides a detailed statutory framework for healthcare decision-making, including default rules for agent authority and surrogate decision-making hierarchies.
+A healthcare power of attorney works in conjunction with a Advance directive document or living will, which documents the principal's own specific treatment preferences for end-of-life situations, while the healthcare power of attorney gives the agent flexible authority to make decisions in situations the principal may not have anticipated.

 A critical companion document to the healthcare power of attorney is a HIPAA authorization, which grants the healthcare agent access to the principal's protected health information under the Health Insurance Portability and Accountability Act.
 Without a HIPAA authorization, healthcare providers may refuse to share medical records or discuss treatment options with the agent, even though the agent has decision-making authority.
 The HIPAA authorization should name the healthcare agent and any alternate agents, specify the types of medical information they may access, and remain effective for the same duration as the healthcare power of attorney.
-Many comprehensive healthcare power of attorney forms integrate the HIPAA authorization as a separate section within the same document, ensuring that the agent's authority and information access are coordinated.
+Many thorough healthcare power of attorney forms integrate the HIPAA authorization as a separate section within the same document, ensuring that the agent's authority and information access are coordinated.

 The healthcare power of attorney overrides the decision-making authority of family members who are not designated as agents, which is why selecting the right surrogate decision-maker is critically important.
 The agent should be someone who understands the principal's values, religious beliefs, and treatment preferences, and who is willing to advocate for those preferences even under pressure from family members or medical staff.
 States have varying requirements for execution, but most require the principal's signature, at least one or two witnesses, and often notarization.
 Some states restrict who may serve as a witness, typically excluding the named healthcare agent, the principal's attending physician, and employees of the healthcare facility.
-When combined with a comprehensive power of attorney for financial matters, a healthcare power of attorney ensures that both the principal's medical and financial affairs are managed by trusted individuals during incapacity.
+When combined with a full Power of attorney document for financial matters, a healthcare power of attorney ensures that both the principal's medical and financial affairs are managed by trusted individuals during incapacity.

 Why You Need a Healthcare Power of Attorney

 You want to ensure that a trusted person can make medical decisions on your behalf if you become unconscious, mentally incapacitated, or otherwise unable to communicate your wishes to healthcare providers.
+Browse our free healthcare power of attorney template to understand what the document covers.

 You are preparing for a major surgery or medical procedure and want to designate someone to make treatment decisions during your recovery if complications arise.